nroy20/Fetch-Take-Home/README.md

 - **Backend**: The API is handled through server-side routes in Next.js.
 - **Data Storage**: Currently, receipt data is stored in-memory within the application and will be lost when the application restarts.

-## Running Tests

-To ensure everything works as expected, you can run unit tests or end-to-end tests.
-This can be done inside the Docker container (if you have a test suite configured).
-You can add testing instructions once the testing framework is set up.

 ## Next Steps To Consider

 - Implement form validation and error handling